themeblvd/backroad/README.md

 Back Road is a headless CMS framework built with the MERN stack (MongoDB, Express, React, and NodeJS).

 My ultimate goal with this project is to create a framework that helps developers give their clients an admin interface to manage content.
-That content is then served to a public API which can be can consumed by whatever technology the developer wants to use on the frontend.
+That content is then served to a public API which can be consumed by whatever technology the developer wants to use on the front-end.

 ## Current Progress

-Although it's still very much a work in progress, check out the screenshots below that explain it's current functionality, to this point.
+Although it's still very much a work in progress, check out the screenshots below that explain its current functionality, to this point.

 Here's the implementation code powering the example used in the screenshots.